Status Quo Agile

 The BPM Laboratory at the Koblenz University of Applied Sciences

 The BPM-Laboratory for Business Process Management and Organizational Excellence at the Koblenz University of Applied Sciences is headed by Prof. Dr. Ayelt Komus.
-He is a Certified Scrum Master, publisher of "BPM Best Practice" (Springer Verlag), co-founder of the model factory Koblenz and has been active in the areas Business Process Management, project management, organizational design, IT management and agile methods for more than 15 years.
+He is a Certified Scrum Master, author of many well-known publications to agile method, agile PMO and initiator of many scientific studies in this field.
+Komus is co-founder of the model factory Koblenz and for more than 20 years in publisher of "BPM Best Practice" (Springer Verlag), and he has been active in the areas Business Process Management, project management, organizational design, IT management and agile methods.